December 20, 1996: Apple Computer buys NeXT, the company Steve Jobs founded after leaving Cupertino a decade earlier.

 The deal costs Apple $429 million.
-It’s a massive price to pay for the failing NeXT, a computer that already saw its hardware division crash and burn.
-The price is worth it when you consider what Apple gets as part of the deal, however: the return of Steve Jobs.
+It’s a massive price to pay for the failing NeXT, a computer company that already saw its hardware division crash and burn.
+But the price is worth it when you consider what Apple gets as part of the deal: the return of Steve Jobs.

 The Apple co-founder didn’t just come as part of the NeXT package.
 He was a major part of the deal.
 “I’m not just buying software, I’m buying Steve,” Apple CEO Gil Amelio said at the time.
 As part of the deal, Jobs got 1.5 million shares of Apple stock.

 Less than a year later, Amelio exited and Jobs became Apple’s new CEO.

 Interestingly, one of the holdups in the Apple/NeXT deal was that Jobs didn’t want to commit to Cupertino for a set period of time.
 The argument came down to his leadership of Pixar, the animation studio that turned him into a billionaire just a year earlier.

 This crucial part of the deal meant delaying an announcement that most reporters knew was coming.
-In the end, as everyone knows, Jobs wound up working at Apple until the very end of his life.
-However, he managed to win the argument by agreeing to act as an “informal adviser” at Apple, with no contract.
+In the end, as everyone now knows, Jobs wound up working at Apple until the very end of his life.
+However, he managed to win the argument at the time by agreeing to act as an “informal adviser” at Apple, with no contract.

 Steve Jobs’ triumphant return to Apple

 In retrospect, Jobs’ return to Apple was the start of one of the greatest third-act comebacks in business history.
 At the time, success was anything but guaranteed.
 Apple was hemorrhaging money and headed for bankruptcy.